 - Provision of requisite network connectivity between the two, to function seamlessly

-The point that enterprises need to keep in mind while architecting their Private Cloud, is that it should be compatible with the Public Cloud.
+The point that enterprises must keep in mind while setting up their Private Cloud is that it should be compatible with the Public Cloud.
 This is because they have no control over the Public Cloud architecture and may not also be allowed customization or flexibility to a great extent.
 Depending on the needs and the business goals, the IT team of the enterprises setting up the Private Cloud may need to plan for containers or virtual machines (VM) to achieve their goals.
 It is while planning and setting up these components of the Private Cloud that the compatibility with the Public Cloud should be considered.

 Why Hybrid Cloud?

-Why should enterprises consider going in for Hybrid Cloud is somewhat answered above in the history of its evolution.
+We’ve listed numerous reasons above already, in the history of Cloud evolution.
 However, it is good to look at the benefits that can be derived from it, to understand this aspect better.
 Security is one of the major advantages of having a Hybrid Cloud, as discussions around this are what triggered its evolution.

 The other key benefits and advantages are:

 - Flexibility – There is a comfort in being able to move non-sensitive information out to a readily available Cloud, based on demand.
-This is achieved through Cloud Bursting; it refers to the temporarily use of the Public Cloud when the demand exceeds the available Private Cloud resources.
-Also, enterprises could test their scenarios for a while and see what suits them best, and then move fully on to the Public or the Private Cloud, if need be.
+This is achieved through cloud bursting, which is the temporarily use of the Public Cloud when the demand exceeds the available Private Cloud resources.
+Also, enterprises could test different scenarios for a while and see what suits them best, and then move fully on to the Public or the Private Cloud if need be.

-- Scalability – Enterprises can easily scale up or down depending on their need, again due to Cloud Bursting.
+- Scalability – Enterprises can easily scale up or down depending on their need, also due to cloud bursting.